nomeata/haskell-via-sokoban/02-ho-datatypes.md

 pictureOfMaze = draw21times (\r -> draw21times (drawTileAt r))
 ```

-The `backslash` is a poor rendering of the greek letter λ (lambda), and indicates that this defines an anonymous, local function, which, when called, takes one parameter `r`, and returns the stuff after the right arrow, i.e. `draw21times (drawTileAt r)`.
+The `backslash` is a poor rendering of the Greek letter λ (lambda), and indicates that this defines an anonymous, local function, which, when called, takes one parameter `r`, and returns the stuff after the right arrow, i.e. `draw21times (drawTileAt r)`.

 We could use it twice to make it a bit clearer what this code does, by naming
 the variables for the row and the column appropriately, and also showing the